GOcontroll/GOcontroll-Simulink/README.md

 This file will get automatically updated to your local situation everytime the Matlab project is opened.
 To force this run `git update-index --skip-worktree +GOcontroll_Simulink_2023b_dev/getInstallationLocation.mlx` in the repository.
 This will make sure this file doesn't show up in `git status` for example.

-GOcontrollSimulinkProject.sltx should not contain itself or any mex files, [see the guide to updating it](/updating_project_template.md).
-GOcontroll-Simulink.mltbx should contain GOcontrollSimulinkProject.sltx, but still no mex files.

 ## Support